 Here are some of the most common biometric methods that we see integrated with security entrances.

 Each human face has approximately 80 distinguishable measurements – distance between the eyes, width of the nose, length of the jawline, for example.
 These unique measurements are used to identify authorized users.

 Fingerprints have been used to identify people for decades.
 Many biometric devices today do not even require a user to physically touch the device.
 Hand-wave technologies are effective at reading fingerprints quickly and effortlessly.

 When compared to the face or fingerprints, the iris is the most unique.
-In fact, How Stuff Works points out that “the chance of mistaking one iris for another is 1 in 1078 (to the 78th power)”, which is mathematically astonishing.
 Each person’s iris contains over 200 points of reference, and these points are not likely to change over time, making them a reliable means for granting access.

 Each of these biometric methods work to authorize users in a similar way.
 The devices scan the faces, eyes and/or fingerprints of the user and then compares those unique measurements to an enrollment list of all authorized users.
 Confirmation = access through the entrance.

 Biometric devices do an excellent job of verifying an authorized person.
 But, much of the effectiveness of a biometric device is dependent on what type of entrance it is used in conjunction with.
 For instance, a biometric device on a swinging door may verify the user, but it will not stop them from holding that swinging door open for other employees.

 Here is how biometric authentication devices measure up with the following security entrances: